FetterDavid/LiveBettingHelper/README.md

 The project focuses on gaining practical experience with .NET MAUI, selecting appropriate APIs for statistical data retrieval, designing the betting selection system, and developing the application's UI and backend logic.

 ## About
-Developed by [Your Name], this app is part of a diploma project aimed at enhancing the live sports betting experience by providing users with data-driven insights and comprehensive bankroll management.
+Developed by Fetter Dávid, this app is part of a diploma project aimed at enhancing the live sports betting experience by providing users with data-driven insights and comprehensive bankroll management.